Abhishekkumar2021/Number_Game/README.md

 ### This game contains 105 random numbers between 1 and 105 **_(both inclusive)_** you have to sort the numbers as much as you can by dragging and droping in a time limit of 1 minute.

-### In this way you can check your coordination of your eyes and brain.
+### In this way you can check coordination between your eyes and brain.

 #### The dark mode preview